-It was a leisure free & easy on the day of the 7th.
-I was half-day away presenting a conference paper at Shaanxi Hotel, 12 km to the southwest.
-I'm all alone when my family stayed in, and it feels a bit worried having difficulties to communicate with local.
-Anyway, things like this was a revelation of how much I missed my family when I simply dissipated to travel alone.
+It was a leisure-free & easy day on the 7th.
+I was half a day away presenting a conference paper at Shaanxi Hotel, 12 km to the southwest.
+I was all alone when my family stayed in, and I felt a bit worried, having difficulties communicating with locals.
+Anyway, things like this were a revelation of how much I missed my family when I simply dissipated to travel alone.

-By noon, with much of the hardship to hail a taxi to the difficulty communicating, I safely back to my family at the hotel, and we made a comeback to the Muslim Quarter for lunch.
-As the day progresses into more anticipating, as we look forward to Beijing tomorrow, that afternoon we uneventfully spent that day soaking in the city life.
+By noon, with much of the hardship of hailing a taxi and the difficulty communicating, I was safely back with my family at the hotel, and we made a comeback to the Muslim Quarter for lunch.
+As the day progresses into more anticipation, as we look forward to Beijing tomorrow, that afternoon we uneventfully spent that day soaking in the city life.

 |